 - FAST rehydration with 0.9% sodium chloride

 - SLOW rehydration with 0.45% sodium chloride

 - SLOW rehydration with 0.9% sodium chloride

 In short, Kupperman’s team found no difference between the groups.
 There was no significant difference in GCS, or longer-term evidence of neurological injury.
-The endpoint that many of us are most concerned about, clinically apparent brain injury (deterioration in neurological status requiring hyperosmolar therapy or endotracheal intubation or resulting in death) was a secondary outcome, presumably due to its rarity and hence difficulty in showing statistically significant differences between groups.
-But again, there was no significant difference between groups.
+The endpoint that many of us are most concerned about, clinically apparent brain injury (deterioration in neurological status requiring hyperosmolar therapy or endotracheal intubation or resulting in death), was a secondary outcome, presumably due to its rarity and hence the difficulty in showing statistically significant differences between groups.
+But again, there was no significant difference between the groups.

 Ok… back to Maisie.
 How are we going to manage her fluids

 Well, again it depends where in the world Maisie presents.

 BSPED 2020 advises to calculate maintenance fluids the same way as they’re normally calculated for children in the UK: